Khanate of Khiva: Russian conquest and protectorate

+After World War I began, the commandant of the Syr-Darya military district and several other Russian military leaders extorted over 250,000 rubles from Isfandiyar.
+While the money purportedly went to the war effort, a large majority was pocketed by the leaders.
+During this time, Fyodor Martson was appointed acting governor-general of Turkestan.
+While he took bribes from Isfandiyar, he would continually favored Turkmens in political disputes.
+Isfandiyar raised taxes to pay for the expenses, once again flaming conflicts with the Turkmens.

 Civil war and Soviet Republic

 After the 1917 Bolshevik seizure of power in the October Revolution, anti-monarchists and Turkmen tribesmen joined forces with the Bolsheviks at the end of 1919 to depose the khan.
 By early February 1920, the Khivan army under Junaid Khan was completely defeated.
 On 2 February 1920, Khiva's last Kungrad khan, Sayid Abdullah, abdicated and a short-lived Khorezm People's Soviet Republic (later the Khorezm SSR) was created out of the territory of the old Khanate of Khiva, before it was finally incorporated into the Soviet Union in 1924, with the former khanate divided between the new Turkmen SSR and Uzbek SSR.
 Following the collapse of the Soviet Union in 1991, these became Turkmenistan and Uzbekistan respectively.
 Today, the area that was the khanate has a mixed population of Uzbeks, Karakalpaks, Turkmens, and Kazakhs.